 I doubt I need to tell you that Zombie Nation is one messed-up action game.
 I would say that even if the game didn't star a giant flying decapitated head doing battle with the Statue of Liberty.
-The truth is, the game's extreme weirdness plays to its strengths, which is why almost twenty years later I'm so thinking about this crazy game from KaZe.
+The truth is, the game's extreme weirdness plays to its strengths, which is why two decades later I'm so thinking about this crazy game from KaZe.

 At its core Zombie Nation is very much a traditional horizontal 2D shooter.
 You move your flying head around the screen shooting down bad guys and destroying buildings that get in your way.
 That's right, you get to take out entire buildings as you fight through the levels.
 So, in a way, the game feels like a strange cross between Gradius and Rampage.
 We may never find out, but I would bet you money that this samurai master could kick the butt of any of those oversized animals in Rampage.